JacksonBurns/transformer-cnn/README.md

 # Dependencies

-The code has been tested in Ubuntu 18.04 with the following components:
+The code has been tested in Ubuntu 22 with the following components:

-1. python v.3.4.6 or higher
+1. python 3.6
-2. TensorFlow v1.12
+2. TensorFlow 1.12
-3. rdkit v.2018.09.2
+3. rdkit 2021.03.5
-4. molvs for tautomer enumeration
+4. molvs 0.1.1 (for tautomer enumeration)
+5. h5py 2.10.0

+A `conda` environment file is also available in the root directory (`transformer-cnn-env.yml`).

 # How to use